Inkybro/whiz/README.md

 whiz tome use my_tome
 ```

-Note that the `whiz tome use` command acts both as a way of switching between tomes, and creating tomes.
+Note that the `whiz tome use` command acts both as a way of switching between and creating tomes.

-You can verify your tome is setup by running
+You can verify your tome is being used by running

 ```
 whiz tome current
 ```

-If you ever need to delete a tome (including its pages), run
+If you ever need to delete a tome (including its pages!),

 ```
 whiz tome remove my_tome